apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 which is mostly taken into account by the [multifactor authentication features](Configuring-Multifactor-Authentication.html) of CAS.
 Once successful, `acr` and `amr` values are passed back to the relying party as part of the id token.

+## Dynamic Registration

+Clients applications may dynamically be registered with CAS for authentication.
+By default, CAS operates in a `PROTECTED` mode where the registration endpoint requires user authentication.
+This behavior may be relaxed via CAS settings to allow CAS to operate in an `OPEN` mode.

 ## Keystores

 Each registered application in CAS can contain its own keystore as a `jwks` resource.
 By default,